guitarrapc/OpenUserSecrets/README.md

 This Extensions manage UserSecret on .NET Core Console/Generic Host.

-## What can do
+## What extension manage

-1. Add "UserSecretsId" PropertyItem entry to the .csproj
+1. If PropertyItem "UserSecretsId" entry is missing in .csproj, add entry with random GUID.
-1. Create "secret.json" file.
+1. If "secret.json" file is missing, create file.
-1. Open "secret.json" directly on the Visual Studio.
+1. Open "secret.json" on the Visual Studio.

-Status will output to Output Window.
+Current Status and secret path will output in Visual Studio OutputWindow.

 ## Q&A